its-tsukii/jenkins-ci-cd-task/README.md

-# 🚀 Jenkins CI/CD Pipeline – Internship Task 1
+# 🚀 Jenkins CI/CD Pipeline

 This project showcases a basic CI/CD pipeline setup using Jenkins and GitHub to build and deploy a simple HTML application.
-It is part of the **Uptoskills Cloud Internship** program.

 ---